 BATA BULONG DIVE SITE – The visibility is much better than on my first visit here when I left my camera behind.

-NAPOLEON WRASSE – AKA Maori Wrasse – This is a small male.
+NAPOLEON WRASSE – AKA Maori Wrasse – This is a juvenile male.

 GREEN MORAY EEL – A moray eel pokes his head out of the rocks.